Roy Wood: The Wizzo Band and subsequent work

 Wood formed the Roy Wood Rock & Roll Band for occasional live dates and television performances in the UK.
 They were the support act for Status Quo at several UK dates in the weeks leading up to Christmas 2009 and 2011.
 In December 2018, Wood and his band's touring equipment worth £100,000 was stolen following a ram-raid on a warehouse in Leeds.
 The police later recovered the van and equipment in East Ardsley.

 Personal life

 Wood currently lives in South Derbyshire.
 He voted to leave the European Union in the 23 June 2016 referendum, and in May 2019 joined the Brexit Party.
 Beforehand, he was a longtime member of the UK Independence Party (UKIP), and expressed interest in standing as a candidate for the party in 2004.
 Wood has one daughter, named Holly.

-Wood was engaged to Annie Haslam for four years, which she later described as "four of the funniest years of my life", prior to her own marriage in 1991.
+Wood was engaged to Annie Haslam, lead vocalist for the progressive rock band Renaissance, for four years, which she would later describe as "four of the funniest years of my life" prior to her own marriage in 1991.